 Exercise is encouraged in every age group, the dose isn't dependent on gender or weight.
 Hands down, it's the best bargain for your money!
 All you need is a pair of shoes and the motivation to be dedicated to physical activity.
-Get a day planner, program your cell phone, download an app, plan your schedule, get a buddy to exercise with, find a class at the gym, local community center or church, hire a personal trainer or visit online sites to track your activity and keep you motivated.
+Get a day planner, program your cell phone, download an app, plan your schedule, go to the gym, hire a personal trainer (which may be more affordable than you think!), get a buddy to exercise with or visit online sites to track your activity and keep you motivated.
 All these things will help improve consistency with physical activity.